 We hope that these pages will provide all the information you require but if you have any questions or comments, then please don't hesitate to contact us.

-2018 Postgraduate conference organisation grants: The Society for the Medieval Mediterranean offers grants to assist postgraduates with the financing of small conferences, symposia and workshops.
+2018 Simon Barton conference prize: The Society for the Medieval Mediterranean offers grants to assist postgraduates with the financing of small conferences, symposia and workshops.
 The value of grants awarded in this scheme will be up to £500.
 The deadline for applications is 5 January 2018.
 Guidelines Application form

 2017 Al-Masāq Prize: Many congratulations to Dr Jonathan P. Conant, Associate Professor of History, Brown University, winner of The The Al-Masāq Prize for 2017 for his article: 'Anxieties of Violence: Christians and Muslims in Conflict in Aghlabid North-Africa and the Central Mediteranean' (vol. 27/1, April 2015)

 2017 Dionisius A. Agius Prize: Many congratulations to Dr Nükhet Varlık, Associate Professor of History, Rutgers University–Newark, winner of The Society for the Medieval Mediterranean’s Dionisius A. Agius Prize for 2017 for her book : ‘Plague and Empire in the Early Modern Mediterranean World.
 The Ottoman Experience, 1347-1600’, Cambridge University Press, 2015